 Salt Lake City, UT

-Notice how the second example makes Olivia seem more professional, qualified, and confident right away.
-That’s the kind of first impression that can really make a difference.
+Notice how the first example makes Olivia seem more professional, qualified, and confident right away.
+That’s a first impression that can really make a difference.

 PRO TIPCertain schools, states, and countries have policies about whether you can include a photo or other personal information on your resume.
 To make sure you follow the rules, check online or call the school to confirm what their policy is.

-One of the most important things to show as a Teacher is your motivation and passion for the job.
+One of the most important things to show as a teacher is your motivation and passion for the work.

 That’s where a resume summary or objective can come into play.

 Think of this as the movie trailer to your resume: short, sweet, and it gets you ready to read the rest.

-Did you notice how this summary only gives you very basic information you can easily find elsewhere on the resume?
-It also doesn’t grab your attention or make you want to continue reading.
+Notice how that summary only gives you very basic information you can easily find elsewhere on the resume?
+It also doesn’t grab your attention and make you want to continue reading.

-Now, let’s see that same summary, but written slightly differently:
+Now let’s see that same summary written differently:

-But what if you’re a Teacher with no experience?
-Check out this example:
+But what if you’re a teacher with no experience?

 A recent University of Utah Education graduate with a teaching certification looking for a high school history English or Writing teaching position.
-I’m a passionate writer who has been published in two literary journals and who has a desire to allow students to use writing to get ahead in life the same way it helped me.
+I’m a passionate writer who’s been published in 2 literary journals and who has a desire to allow students to use writing to get ahead in life the same way it helped me.

 Explain your educational or experience background